Files from all collection types

 Records from a collection in a separate file with user-defined characters

-Example from a knowledge base collection where the user entered RoyalCollegeofPsy as the name for the file:
+Example from a knowledge base collection where RoyalCollegeofPsy is the name entered in the collection-level settings:

 Records that meet more than one qualification